dnltsk/mapbox-filter-timeseries-points/README.md

     ]);
 ```

-* :+1: advantage: easy to implement
+:+1: advantage: easy to implement<br />
-* :+1: advantage: explicit validness of obs data, defined by validAt and validFrom
+:+1: advantage: explicit validity timerange of obs data, defined by validAt and validFrom<br />
-* :+1: advantage: would work for mobile stations
+:+1: advantage: would work for mobile stations<br />
-* :-1: disadvantage: data volume (24k features for 10k stations - 24 observations each)
+:-1: disadvantage: data volume (24k features for 10k stations - 24 observations each)<br />
-* :-1: disadvantage: suboptimal performance (two filters for each data point)
+:-1: disadvantage: suboptimal performance (two filters for each data point)

 ## environment
 * npm v4.0.2, node v7.2.0